rbondoc96/express-react-template/docs/code-standards.md

 ### Semantic Elements <a name="html-semantic"></a>
 For a deeper dive, visit this [article](https://www.freecodecamp.org/news/semantic-html5-elements/).

-HTML5 added a number of semantic HTML elements to more describe the purpose of a document and the type of content that is inside them.
+HTML5 added a number of semantic HTML elements to better describe the purpose of a document and the type of content that is inside them.
 These are:

 ```html
 <article></article>             <!-- Acts like a <div> element -->